blakebrandon-hub/Obsidia/README.md

 | `MISSION_LOG` | Y | Mission year elapsed — cumulative |

 The frontend syncs state from `/api/state` after every turn and animates the sidebar bars accordingly.

----

-## Terraforming Stages

-The narrator's tone and Bloop's behavior evolve automatically as the planet changes.
-There are six stages driven by the TERRA_SYNC values:

-1. **Sterile World** — Dust, scale, and oppressive monotony.
-2. **Chemical Seeding** — Invisible change.
-Instruments detect what eyes cannot.
-3. **Microbial Life** — The first living things, boring and extraordinary.
-4. **Instability** — The planet resists.
-Storms, die-offs, reversals.
-5. **Growth** — Moss, lichen, color where there was none.
-6. **Early Ecosystem** — Water cycles.
-Weather.
-The planet continuing on its own.

----

-## Special Mechanics

-**Planetary Travel** — Ren can use the orbital lander as a sub-orbital hopper to reach remote sites.
-Journeys emphasize scale and isolation.

-**VR Historical Archive** — Ren can enter the ship's VR archive and live entire simulated lifetimes in historical eras.
-Extended immersion increases Coherence drift (C%), which at high levels begins to blur the boundary between simulation and present.

-**SFX** — The narrator emits `[SFX]` tags for significant audible events.
-These are processed by a Tone.js synthesizer engine in the frontend using three synth types: FMSynth (crystalline, high-frequency), MonoSynth (deep, tectonic), and NoiseSynth (wind, mechanical noise).

-**SIGNAL** — Each narrator response includes a `[SIGNAL]` tag: a single quiet observation from the environment.
-Rendered as a highlighted aside in the scroll.

----

-## Save & Load

-Use the browser's save/load controls (if wired to your instance) to export a full snapshot of game state and message history as a `.json` file.
-Loading a save re-renders the entire scroll and restores the sidebar.

----

-## Notes

-- The game starts fresh automatically if no messages exist in Supabase — it runs a silent `Look around.` action to generate the opening scene.
-- The `PAINTER_MODEL` (`imagen-4.0-fast-generate-001`) requires specific API access.
-If you get a permission error, check that your key has image generation enabled or substitute a different Imagen model string.
-- Resetting state via `/api/reset_state` does not clear the message log.
-To fully restart, truncate the `obsidia` and `summaries` tables in Supabase directly.